SupurCalvinHiggins/212-fall-2015/assignments/ha-01/readme.md

-A social network can be defined as a network of individuals or organizations connected by various social relationships, such as friendship, kinship, common interests, or professional connections.
+A social network can be defined as a network of individuals or organizations connected by various social relationships, such as friendship, common interests, or professional connections.

 The dataset used in this assignment is a small subset of the Facebook social network.
 The dataset was collected from survey